clemonster/PLSI/README.md

 This algorithm was one of the building bricks of the Google News recommender system.

 We first clarify the statistical foundations of the algorithm by expliciting the maths behind it, before implementing it in Spark on a small fraction of the database [MovieLens](https://grouplens.org/datasets/movielens/).
 We then scale the algorithm for running it on an AWS cluster.
+Finally we compare its performance to the Spark LDA (Latent Dirichlet Allocation) implementation.

 ## PLSI in a few words